July 25th

 The problem is embodied by the phrase “scientific evidence.”
 There’s an intellectual hierarchy in which people with a “science” background consider themselves to be superior to people who come from a “faith” background.
 “Science” people who like to argue use the phrase “scientific knowledge” like a club and beat people with it.

-Scientific evidence is a secondary interpretation of evidence (not the evidence itself) which has been approved by peer review to ensure compliance with the popular science narrative of godless existence (SciPop).
+Scientific evidence is a secondary interpretation of evidence (not the evidence itself) which has been approved by peer review to ensure compliance with the atheist human origins narrative (SciPop).
 It’s the distilled essence of circular reasoning; a major deity in the atheist pantheon, the subject of a lot of special pleading.

 – Scientific Evidence, definition